nmerrill67/GPU_GSPCA/README.md

 This python library was translated from the c code in the paper, and uses many of the same cublas functions as the paper, except with the python wrappers supplied by skcuda.

+## Warning

+This code currently has a bug.
+The columns of T are not currently orthogonal, as eigenvectors should be.

 ## Requirements: